LinqToSql Plus Bulk Insert

 Since using the ChangeTracker

-can greatly reduce performance, we chose to let SubmitChanges
+can greatly reduce performance, we chose to let the SubmitChanges

 method handle the scenarios with ChangeTracker